Advertisement

 Rosemary chicken and potatoes

-On a baking sheet lined with parchment or foil (for easy cleanup), spread 4 chopped medium russet potatoes and drizzle with a tablespoon of olive oil and a dash of salt and pepper.
-Place 12 ounces of boneless, skinless chicken breast on the same pan, sprinkle with black pepper, garlic powder and plenty of fresh rosemary.
-Place in a 400 degree oven for 30 minutes.
-After a half hour, add 4 cups of a chopped veggie of your choice—no need to add more oil.
+On a baking sheet lined with parchment or foil (for easy cleanup), spread 4 chopped medium russet potatoes.
+Drizzle with 1 tablespoon of olive oil and a dash of salt and pepper.
+Place 12 ounces of boneless, skinless chicken breast on the same pan, sprinkle with black pepper, garlic powder, and plenty of fresh rosemary.
+Place in a 400°F oven for 30 minutes.
+After that time has elapsed, add 4 cups of chopped broccoli, red onions, and/or bell peppers—no need to add more oil.
 Bake for another 15 minutes.

-This recipe is as simple as chop, toss and bake.
+This recipe is as simple as chop, toss, and bake.
 "There's a certain finesse when you do this, though" Patorniti says.
-"I usually put the potatoes down first in the pan and let that cook off with the chicken."
-The other veggies, like broccoli, red onions and bell peppers, can be enjoyed al dente, and should be added to the pan about 30 minutes into cooking.
-The veggies only take 15 minutes to soften up, allowing the meal to be ready in under an hour.
+"I usually put the potatoes down first in the pan and let that cook with the chicken."
+The other veggies can be enjoyed al dente.
+They only take 15 minutes to soften up, allowing the meal to be ready in under an hour.

 Black beans, corn and rice